 When it comes to self-service, many websites have an FAQ page and community forum maintained and updated as frequently as your local discount movie theater.
 And much like your sticky-floored theater, these self-service pages are sad places of last resort.
 But now, it’s time to focus on self-service, as the tides have turned in what customers expect from organizations.

-97% of respondents in a recent multi-channel customer support report say that customer service is important or somewhat important when determining brand loyalty.
+97% of respondents in a recent multi-channel customer support survey say that customer service is important or somewhat important when determining brand loyalty.
 What a shock!
 For ages, this meant traditional reactive support: simple email and phone queries.
 Live chat has even come into the mix as both a reactive and proactive support mechanism.
 All of these are fantastic support channels, but these customer support surveys begged for respondents to give them more information.

 As Jerry Maguire would say: “Help me help you!”